tc39/proposal-temporal/docs/instant.md

 - `calendar` (optional object or string): A `Temporal.Calendar` object, or a plain object, or a calendar identifier.
   The default is to use the ISO 8601 calendar.

-**Returns:** a `Temporal.LocalDateTime` object representing the calendar date, wall-clock time, time zone offset, and `timeZone`, according to the reckoning of `calendar`, at the exact time indicated by `instant`.
+**Returns:** a `Temporal.ZonedDateTime` object representing the calendar date, wall-clock time, time zone offset, and `timeZone`, according to the reckoning of `calendar`, at the exact time indicated by `instant`.

 For a list of IANA time zone names, see the current version of the [IANA time zone database](https://www.iana.org/time-zones).
 A convenient list is also available [on Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), although it might not reflect the latest official status.